helloellenchen/Default-Rate-Prectiction/README.md

 X23 = amount paid in April, 2005.

+#####  Prepare The Dataset

+We should split the dataset to three parts:

+- training set 60%
+- cross validation set 20%
+- test set 20%

 ##### Reference

 "Many statistical methods, including discriminant analysis, logistic regression, Bayes classifier, and nearest neigh bor, have been used to develop models of risk prediction (Hand & Henley, 1997).
 With the evolution of artificial intelligence and machine learning, artificial neural net- works and classification trees were also employed to fore- cast credit risk (Koh & Chan, 2002; Thomas, 2000).
 Credit risk here means the probability of a delay in the repayment of the credit granted (Paolo, 2001)."
 (Yeh and Lien, 2009, p2473)